collapsed-stacks/startups/questions/548/delaware-llc-but-i-plan-on-doing-business-in-nyc.md

 - tagged: `llc`, `business-registration`, `new-york`, `delaware`
 - score: 4

-<p>I have a Delaware LLC, but I currently live in the NYC area because of my full time job.
+I have a Delaware LLC, but I currently live in the NYC area because of my full time job.
 The LLC was created before I ever got to NYC.
 What I am trying to do is figure out whether I should get rid of my Delaware LLC and create an NYC LLC or just register my LLC to do business in NYC (while having a virtual office)?
-Which one is better and why?</p>
+Which one is better and why?

 ## Answer 1031